Deep-Reinforcement-Learning-Based AoI-Aware Resource Allocation for RIS-Aided IoV Networks

 In this paper, we investigate the resource optimization and phase-shift matrix design problem for RIS-assisted vehicular communications in a high-mobility vehicular environment, so as to minimize the sum AoI of all V2I links as well as to increase the payload transmission success rate of V2V links.
 The main contributions of this work are summarized as follows\footnote{The source code has been released at: https://github.com/qiongwu86/RIS-RB-AoI-V2X-DRL.git}:

-\begin{itemize} \item [1)]Our focus is on optimizing RIS-assisted vehicular communication to enhance information freshness in V2I links and the reliability of V2V transmission payloads.
+\begin{itemize} \item [1)]Our focus is on optimizing RIS-assisted vehicular communication to enhance AoI in V2I links and the reliability of V2V transmission payloads.
 To address this, we formulate the long-term optimization problem as a MDP.

 \item [2)]Given the independent nature of RIS, the lack of shared phase-shift information among vehicle users poses a challenge.
 We propose a solution where the BS takes on the responsibility of allocating channel resources, determining transmission power for all vehicle users, and deciding the RIS phase-shift matrix.
 Leveraging the DRL framework, we devise an AoI-aware joint vehicular resource allocation and RIS phase-shift control scheme based on the SAC algorithm.
 This approach aims to improve the performance of both V2I and V2V links.